CatsGoBark/HuffmanEncoding/README.md

 5. Encode

   a.
-Write the tree to the file first (NO IDEA HOW)
+Write the tree to the file first

   b.
 Write the encoded bits to the file using the buildmap Hashmap.